A Eucharistic Community joined to worship, serve and know God.

 • To provide a program of formal religious instruction for the children and youth of the parish.

-• To support parents in their roll as primary educators of their children.
+• To support parents in their role as primary educators of their children.

 • To offer sacramental preparation to children and youth.

-• To help youth discover the richness and challenges of Scripture and the teachings of the Catholic Church.
+• To help youth discover the richness and challenges of Scripture and the teachings and traditions of the Catholic Church.

 • To build a strong Catholic identity among the youth of the parish.